weareantenna/inline-translations/README.md

 translations.

 This has been done by an inline "widget" that can be collapsed.
-If open, this visualizes the keys and (already defined) translations that can be found on the page for every language that has been configured (see `config/app.php`) within the application.
+If open, this visualizes the keys and (already defined) translations that can be found on the page for every language that has been configured within the application.

+In order to use the inline translation tool, you should surf to `/inline-translations/enable`, this will enable the tool.
+When you surf around your tool, you'll be able to do the translations via our interface.
+A button can be configured to enable / disable the tool if wanted.

+In order to close the tool, surf to `/inline-translations/disable`

 ## Todo